Find a music lesson in San Jose, CA

 Our kids absolutely love Dr. Ali and the way she teaches.
 Her creativity lights up every part of her lessons.
 Dr. Ali uses really smart ideas to make music learning a life-long passion for her students.
 She also organizes studio sessions, masterclasses, and performances for all of her students.
 We feel lucky to be part of Dr. Ali's successful studio.

-Piano Lessons with Dr. Ali
+The Piano Studio of Dr. Ali

 Xavier C.